en

 Nishio City Museum

-The museum has a collection of samurai swords and armors, maps of the original castle, and numerous historical clocks.
-Depending on the season, the museum also hosts temporary exhibitions, such as the exhibition of Japanese Hina Matsuri dolls in February.
+The museum has a collection of samurai swords and armor, maps of the original castle, and numerous historical clocks.
+Depending on the season, the museum also hosts temporary exhibitions, such as a exhibition of Japanese Hina Matsuri dolls in February.

 Nishio City Museum (西尾市資料館)